gheorghitamutu/EBS2023/FinalProject/ReadMe.md

 Google Protobuf (proto3 to be more specific) is used for binary serialization.
 It's usage & integration is lengthy explained in this document above.

-### (10p) Sistem evaluation (10 subscriptions)
+### (10p) Sistem evaluation (10000 simple subscriptions)

-- Publications successfully delivered through the broker network in a continuous 3-minute feed interval
+- Publications successfully delivered through the broker network in a continuous 3-minutes feed interval

         TODO: